 In an Alabama sublease, the subtenant remains bound by all terms and conditions of the original lease agreement, and the original tenant is ultimately responsible if the subtenant fails to pay rent or damages the property.
-It’s important for tenants to make the terms of subleasing clear to a subtenant by filling out an Alabama sublease agreement.
+It’s important for tenants to make the terms of subleasing clear to a subtenant by filling out a blank Alabama sublease agreement.

-Download this blank and fillable Alabama sublease agreement form into MS Word (.docx) or Adobe PDF.
 To save time and ensure everything is filled out correctly, we recommend using our free Alabama sublease agreement builder or reading our steps on how to write an Alabama sublease agreement below.

 How to Write an Alabama Sublease Agreement

 - Select your property type — This will generally be a room, a house, an apartment, or a condo.

 - List the names of all current tenants as well as the names of the proposed subtenants — The sublease agreement should clearly define who is currently renting the property and who hopes to rent the property as a subtenant.